 Thanks to all of you who’ve read this far, and best of luck in getting your own urges to binge into ancient history!

-If you feel you need some extra help using the Brain over Binge concepts and dismissing your urges to binge, you can check out the coaching audios I’ve created to keep you on track in recovery.
-I’m offering $10 off of these audios during the month of July (2019), with the coupon code JULYNEWS.
-At checkout, click “have a coupon code?” and a box will appear for you to enter the code.
-Learn more about the audios here:
+If you feel you need some extra help using the Brain over Binge concepts and dismissing your urges to binge, you can learn more about the coaching audios I’ve created to keep you on track in recovery.